Southsea Castle is now fully open, and is free to visit.

 Disabled parking is available at the nearby D-Day Story car park, which is a short and flat walk from the castle.

-The castle keep remains closed at this time.
-When open, Guide Dogs, hearing dogs and assistance dogs wearing appropriate tabards are permitted in the keep.
+Guide Dogs, hearing dogs and assistance dogs wearing appropriate tabards are permitted in the keep.
 Non-assistance dogs are not allowed in the keep but are permitted in the courtyard – where water bowls are provided.

 TripAdvisor Travellers’ Choice Award